daa543/Dockerized-Web-Application-with-Database-/README.md

 # To run the code in docker
-1. command to build an image: docker-compose build
+command to build an image
+- docker-compose build

-2. command to build containers: docker-compose up
+command to build containers
+- docker-compose up

+# Ports:

+phpMyAdmin service
+localhost:8001

+Apache web server with PHP service localhost:80